 - a. preside at all meetings of the Faculty; - b. serve as Chair of the Faculty Governance Executive Committee; - c. make appointments to appointed faculty committees, with the consultation of the Faculty Governance Executive Committee; - d. prepare and communicate the agenda for faculty meetings; - e. represent the faculty at College Council meetings; - f. represent SUNY Cobleskill at meetings of SUNY Local Governance Leaders. - Section 3: Secretary The Secretary shall be elected in October (approved 8/08) for a term of two years, to coincide with the term of the Presiding Officer.
 The Secretary shall serve as Faculty Secretary, determine quorums and majorities and distribute meeting minutes.
 The Secretary shall post draft Faculty Meeting minutes on SharePoint within one month of that meeting and shall post official Faculty Meeting minutes on Faculty SharePoint within one week of approval by The Faculty.
 The Secretary shall send electronic and hard copies of the official Faculty Meeting minutes to the library for archival storage.
 The Secretary shall also coordinate all committee nominations and elections.
-The Secretary shall assume office duties as of January 15 and shall appoint a Secretary is on leave for more than one semester, an election will be held to fill the vacancy.
+The Secretary shall assume office duties as of January 15 and shall appoint a Secretary pro-tem at any time there will be an absence from duty.
+However, when the Secretary is on leave for more than one semester, an election will be held to fill the vacancy.